 Temptations to knock you off track

-When you start on this journey there are 2 big temptations:
+When you start on this particular journey there are 2 big temptations:

 1 – You start to feel uncomfortable and defensive about what you built in the past.
 This makes it really hard to let go of your old content.

 2 – You want to gallop off at the first suggestion of progress.
-Chances are you’ll leave some real diamonds behind.
+In this case the chances are that you’ll leave some real diamonds behind.

 It’s hard to do this on your own.
 It’s easier with a guide.

 RECAP.
-Creative tension is real, it’s common and it’s a sign that something needs to change.
+Creative tension is real, it’s really common and it can be a sign that something needs to change.

 This article looks at a pricing strategy for your business.
 It’ll be of interest to you if you tried cutting your prices and got burnt or are tempted to cut your prices to drum up more business.

-There are a zillion pricing strategies and there is 1 big red hole that most businesses have fallen down at some point.
+There are too many pricing strategies and there’s 1 big red hole that most businesses have fallen down at some point.

-That’s the big red hole of cutting your price to try to keep up with or sell more than your competitor.
+That’s the big red hole of cutting your price to keep up with or sell more than your competitor.